“We need to stop constructing in order to start building.”

 It is easy to argue against what may be perceived as a polemical call: Who is to say what and where should one construct as housing is a human right?
-A pause should allow for complex questions to be addressed: How to navigate the need for housing versus the destructive practice of construction?
-How much of the thousands of new units built every year everywhere are accessible to those who need it most—while office and retail space lay vacant?
+A pause should address complex questions: How to navigate the need for housing versus the destructive practice of construction?
+How many of the thousands of new units built every year everywhere are accessible to those who need it most—while office and retail space lay vacant?
 Beyond moral confines and neo-Malthusian indictments, how to discuss sustainability as a contested concept, legacies of degrowth theory, green capitalism, and problematic Co2 reductions policies becoming the stuff of riots?
-(Peter Marcuse) Moreover, how do design disciplines face the complicit role they play in environmental degradation, social injustice, and climate crisis, and challenge the present modus operandi of global construction?
+(Peter Marcuse) Moreover, how do design disciplines face their complicit role in environmental degradation, social injustice, and climate crisis and challenge the present modus operandi of global construction?

 Students: Aziz Alshayeb, Liene Asahi Baptista, Bailey Brown, Jonathan Cook, Gerardo Corona, Austin Lu, Bruno Rodriguez Escobedo, Devashree Shah